LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 npm run develop
 ```

 Hoped either of those commands worked.
-When this appears `http://localhost:8000/` in the terminal click on it and it should give you the default gatsby page great.
+When this appears `http://localhost:8000/` in the terminal click on it and it should give you the default gatsby page.
 You can keep the Gatsby server running in the background.
-If you need to restart it just hold Ctrl + c to terminate it.
-Have a look at the generated boiler plate code in `src/pages/index.js`.
+If you need to stop it just hold Ctrl + c to terminate it.
+Have a look at the generated boilerplate code in `src/pages/index.js`.
 After that let's delete all that code in index.js.
 Keep the file though.

 ## Do NOT move the Gatsby files around ##